SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 ```
 cds serve all
 ```
-Now we see the information that our service is served at the URL: http://localhost:4004 as shown below
+Now we see the information that our service is served at the URL: http://localhost:4004 as shown below:

 ![Alt text](./images/cds_serve_all.png?raw=true)